omorandi/TiViewShadow/README.md

 The module provides no public api.
 It's simply used for extending the TiUIView class provided by the Ti SDK with additional functionality.

 ## Changelog

+0.4:

+  - View's borderRadius now affects also the shadow's shape

 0.3: